RiverSide71/ComfyUI-Fast-Group-Bypasser-Linked/README.md

 ```
 2. Restart ComfyUI completely (no browser-cache clear needed, but doesn't hurt).

-That's it - the extension auto-loads alongside the existing rgthree nodes.
+That's it! - the extension auto-loads alongside the existing rgthree nodes.

 ---